How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it so important to discuss salary?
+Why is it so important to negotiate a salary?

-When should I start negotiating my salary?
+When should I start negotiating a salary?